-But can you really recognize fakes?
+How can you recognize fakes?

 Tip:We've put together information about how to recognize fake reviews here.

-There are actually countless fake likes/fake follower checks.
-However, it's hard to say how effective they are, since they only show features such as the country of origin or the time of creation for clicks.
+There are countless fake likes/fake follower checks.
+However, it's hard to say how effective they are since they only show features such as the country of origin or the time of the creation for clicks.
 Also, rapid changes could simply be the result of new links or campaigns, so it isn't always as easy as it seems to tell what's what.
 It is, however, worth taking a look at the list of fans and followers.
 Inconsistencies are typically fairly easy to recognize.

 Want to take control over your reputation?
 Manage your reviews with ease on ProvenExpert now.